kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Generated Repositories Turn an Interface Into a Concrete Debugging Target
+## Generated Repositories Turn an Interface Into a Concrete Debugging Target { #generated-repositories }

 Repositories are one of the clearest examples of why generated code can improve transparency.